 Freshwater rivers and streams are also good places to try shore fishing, particularly those with structure such as islands, sand bars, rock piles, or log jams.
 While rivers and streams can be a bit more challenging to fish because of stronger currents, these shore fishing tips will help you find the best spots.

-- If you are fishing the shoreline of a shallow river, you may want to try shallow-water wading.
-When you are positioned in the middle of a stream, you are able to cast to more structure.
+- If you are learning how to shore fish the shoreline of a shallow river, you may want to try shallow-water wading.
+When you are positioned in the middle of a stream gives you more structure to cast to.
 Remember, most fish will face the current and wait for food to drift past.

 - Locate areas where there is little to no current.
 In other words, find the backwaters of the river or stream.
 Most game fish prefer to stay away from areas with heavy current.
 Largemouth bass, for example, are one type of freshwater game fish that prefers calmer sections of a river.

 What if you want to visit a state such as Florida or California so that you can fish from a saltwater coastline?
 First, you will need to buy a saltwater fishing license.
 Then, you will have to decide if you want to cast your line out from a beach, fishing pier or bridge.
 It's not hard to learn how to shore fish from the coastline.

 - If you plan to go surf fishing from a beach, look for shallow sloughs, pockets, tidal currents, and other areas where fish (and baitfish) may be present.

 - When saltwater pier fishing, remember that most piers are built with rock piles or other structure nearby to attract fish.
 However, don't forget that aside from rock piles or other structure, the pier pilings themselves will attract fish.
 In fact, some of the best fishing is often right underneath a pier.